LAST UPDATED ON

-5. Finalize your brand inspiration board
+STEP 5: Finalize your brand inspiration board

 When you’ve narrowed your direction down to one theme board, you can use this board to further refine your creative direction.
 Begin rounding things out by researching specific design elements to consider for use in your branding project and pin them to your board.

 What’s missing?
 Make sure you have what you need to: